summerblue/phphub/readme.md

 ## PHPHub related projects

-You can checkout the others open source projects of PHPHub in the following list.
+You can checkout the other interesting open source projects of PHPHub in the following list.

 * [PHPHub-iOS](https://github.com/Aufree/phphub-ios) by [@Aufree](https://github.com/Aufree)
 * [PHPHub-Server](https://github.com/NauxLiu/phphub-server) by [@NauxLiu](https://github.com/NauxLiu)